MINNESOTA’S COMPREHENSIVE ARTS PLANNING PROGRAM (CAPP)

 comprehensive arts planning program application

-The CAPP application window for the 2021-2023 program will open on December 1, 2020.
-Applications will close on February 1, 2021.
-After the application opens, all questions must be directed to Lon Lamprecht, email@example.com
+The application window is now open for the 2021-2023 CAPP cohort.
+Application deadline is Monday, February 1, 2021 at 4:00 p.m.
+After the application opens, all questions must be directed to Lon Lamprecht: email@example.com

 The new cohort selected for the 2021-2023 CAPP program will have their first workshops in August, 2021.